 Guardian® XO® Exoskeleton Use Case:

-Augmenting worker strength and improving efficiency with a full-body, powered exoskeleton
+Augmenting worker performance and improving efficiency with a full-body, powered exoskeleton

-The Guardian XO full-body, powered exoskeleton is designed to boost productivity, minimize the risk of overexertion and workplace injury, and enable employees to lift and move dense or bulky objects by themselves.
-Engineered for lifting heavy loads, the suit utilizes robotics, sensors, and software to help workers move components of up to 200 pounds (90 kg) for manufacturing and assembly.
+The Guardian XO full-body, powered exoskeleton is designed to boost productivity, minimize the risk of workplace injury, and enable more laborers to lift, move, and manipulate heavier loads by themselves.
+The suit utilizes robotics, sensors, and software to help solo workers move loads of up to 200 pounds (90 kg) on construction sites.

 Advantages and Capabilities

 To address these scenarios, the Guardian XO exoskeleton:

 - Supplements human labor in heavy lifting, allowing the operator to move naturally with 24 degrees of freedom

 - Features hot-swappable batteries as its onboard power source for near-continuous operation